 Dr. Johnson has received dozens of awards and multiple recognitions including the Lifetime Achievement Award for Volunteer Service from the Corporation for National and Community Service and by the former US President, The Hon.
 Barack Obama.

-Dr. Johnson is married to our President, Dr. Christine Johnson, and together they have three daughters, one son (Deceased) five grandchildren, and five great-grandchildren, plus two much-loved dogs.
+Dr. Johnson is married to our President, Dr. Christine Johnson, and together they have three daughters, one son (Deceased) five grandchildren, and five great-grandchildren, plus a much-loved Great Dane, called King.

 Christine Johnson, Ph.D.

 Dr. Christine Johnson was born in England with several disabilities and was abandoned at birth.
 She was placed into the hands of social services and later adopted when an infant into a British aristocratic family, who privately educated her raising her in the church of England.
 Her father was a WW11 Veteran, and many members of her family have served in the British army, navy, and air force.
 She was raised to care deeply for military veterans, and prisoners of war, and also has a strong passion for working with animals, the elderly, orphans, and children with special needs around the world advocating for them to receive the best upbringing possible realizing how blessed she was to have been placed with a family who loved and cared for her.
 In 1989, she survived a near-death after contracting meningitis in England, which took many years for her to finally overcome the debilitating after-effects.
 This experience has helped her to champion the cause of children and adults with disabilities as she understands the challenges and opportunities they face each day.
 After her parents had both died, she relocated to the USA in 1999 and became a dual citizen in 2010.